italodellagarza/FinalWorkAgentBasedModeling/README.md

 ## HOW IT WORKS

-(what rules the agents use to create the overall behavior of the model) The model has two types of agents:
+The model has two types of agents:

 - __Person__: The agent who will open the accounts and take the decisions.
 It owns a predisposition value to realize money laundering (between 0 and 1) and the number of connections in the social network, used during its initialization.

 - __Account__: The account used by a person to perform the financial transactions.
-The accounts are associated to a financial institute.
-They have a variable to list the remaining scheduled transactions to perform and two boolean variables to indicate if it was the opened by the owner and if it is the main owner's account or just a passage account.
+The accounts are associated to a financial institute identifier.
+They have a variable to list the remaining scheduled transactions to perform and two boolean variables to indicate if it was the last opened by the owner and if it is the main owner's account or just a passage account.

-People in this model are arranged in a communication network through which they will decide to whom the amount will be transfered at that moment.
+People are arranged in a communication network, structured as an undirected graph.
+They select the destination of their transaction considering only their links in the network.

 ### SETUP